one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn CLI.md

 ## Scripting
 - Some notes on it below but if you want to go deeper, [Advanced Bash-Scripting Guide](https://tldp.org/LDP/abs/html/) would be where to go
+- Especially when starting, it might be a good idea to use [`spellcheck`](https://github.com/koalaman/shellcheck)
 - `#!/bin/bash`: Use a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) as a header to define the absolute path to the file's interpreter directly in the script (and not later on the command line), i.e. `./script.sh` instead of `bash script.sh`
 - `printenv`: See all pre-set variables
 - `export VAR=exported`: Export variable to be exposed to child processes, otherwise variables are local to the process in which they are defined.